typescene/typescene/packages/typescene/README.md

 # Typescene
-Strongly typed front-end toolkit for modern Web applications built with TypeScript.
-Read more about Typescene on the project's [website](http://typescene.org).
+Typescene is a strongly typed GUI toolkit for Web applications written in TypeScript.

+Learn more about Typescene at [typescene.org](http://typescene.org), and follow [@typescene](https://twitter.com/typescene) on twitter.

+The docs are hosted on [typescene.github.io/typescene](https://typescene.github.io/typescene).

 ## Philosophy